Today's Articles

 People, Locations, Episodes

 Black trans-woman Lucy Hicks Anderson, born Tobias Lawson in 1886, worked as a domestic worker as a teenager, eventually becoming a socialite and madame in Oxnard, California, during the 1920s and 1930s.
-In 1945, she was tried in Ventura County for perjury and fraud for receiving spousal allotments from the military, as her dressing and presentation as a woman was considered masquerading.
+In 1945, she was tried in Ventura County for perjury and fraud for receiving spousal allotments from the military, as her dressing and presentation as a woman were considered masquerading.
 She lost this case but avoided a lengthy jail sentence, only to be tried again by the federal government shortly thereafter.
 She, too, lost this case, and she and her husband were sentenced to jail time.
 After serving their sentences, She and her then-husband, Ruben Anderson, relocated to Los Angeles, where they lived quietly until she died in 1954.

 During the Harlem Renaissance, a subculture of LGBTQ Black writers, artists, and entertainers emerged, including Alain Locke, Countee CullenLangston HughesClaude McKayWallace Thurman, Richard Bruce NugentBessie SmithMa RaineyMoms MableyMabel HamptonAlberta Hunter, and Gladys Bentley.
 Places like Savoy Ballroom and the Rockland Palace hosted drag-ball extravaganzas with prizes for the best costumes.

 Langston Hughes depicted the balls as "spectacles of color."
 George Chauncey, author of Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890-1940, wrote that during this period, "perhaps nowhere were more men willing to venture out in public in drag than in Harlem."
 During the first night of the Stonewall riots, LGBTQ Blacks and Latinos likely were the largest percentage of the protestors because those groups heavily frequented the bar.
-Homeless Black and Latino LGBTQ youth and young adults sleeping nearby Christopher Park were likely among the protestors.
+Homeless Black and Latino LGBTQ youth and young adults sleeping near Christopher Park were likely among the protestors.

 The overall American LGBT community received societal recognition after the Stonewall Riots in 1969.
 The Stonewall riots brought domestic and global attention to the lesbian and gay community.
 Proceeding Stonewall, Romer v.
 Evans vastly impacted the trajectory of the LGBT community.
 Ruling in favor of Romer, Justice Kennedy asserted in the case commentary that Colorado's state constitutional amendment "bore no purpose other than to burden LGB persons."
 Advancements in public policy, social discourse, and public knowledge have assisted in the progression and coming out of many LGBT individuals.